Frequently Asked Bankruptcy Questions

 Technically, no, but bankruptcy law is very complex.
 A bankruptcy attorney can maximize your debt relief, maximize the assets you keep and anticipate any problems that would delay or derail your petition.
 Pro se petitioners (those that file on their own) often find themselves in over their heads and having their case dismissed.

 Do I have to give up everything I own?

 No!
-Under the property exemptions of bankruptcy, most of our clients do not lose any assets.
-In most cases, you can keep your car, your home, your retirement savings, personal property and even some valuables.
-If you have assets that are not exempt, you may have to delay Chapter 7, file for Chapter 13 reorganization, explore alternatives or forfeit those assets.
+By utilizing property exemptions when filing bankruptcy, most of our clients do not lose any assets.
+In most cases, you can keep your car, your home, your retirement savings, personal property, and even some valuables.
+If you have assets that are not exempt, you may have to delay Chapter 7, file for Chapter 13 reorganization, explore alternatives, or forfeit those assets.

 What debts are covered by bankruptcy?

 Unsecured debts such as credit cards and medical bills can be discharged, as well as some judgments or back taxes.
 In general, you cannot discharge secured debt (loans secured by collateral), student loans, child support or alimony, recent taxes, criminal fines or personal injury judgments.

 On the day that your bankruptcy petition is filed with the U.S. Bankruptcy Court, all creditors are subject to an automatic stay.
 All legal actions and debt collection must be halted, including foreclosure, repossession, wage garnishment, and lawsuits.
 Creditors cannot continue to harass you or even contact you about your debts.